 Devil May Care

 Dickinson's Red Devil mascot emerged in 1930, when the football team played a tough game against George Washington University.
 Because of their show of grit and spirit against a superior team, a Washington writer from the Public Ledger dubbed the Dickinson team "the Red Devils."
 Students took to the name, and a mascot emerged.
+And in 2019, the costume was updated to better reflect the distinctive graphic identity that had been established for the Red Devil.
+Learn more and download the Dawn of the Red Devil coloring book.

 Many years later, as campus sustainability became a hot topic at Dickinson, another mascot was developed—the Green Devil.
 One might call him the Red Devil's environmentally conscious cousin.